BlockchainCommons/Gordian/Envelope/Notation.md

 # Envelope Notation

-A simplified textual notation for pretty-printing instances of the `Envelope` type.

 ## Overview

-Envelope notation is a simplified textual notation for pretty-printing instances of the `Envelope` type.
+Envelope notation is a simple textual notation for pretty-printing instances of the `Envelope` type.

 * Braces `{ }` are used to delimit the contents of a nested `Envelope`.
 * Top-level braces representing the outermost `Envelope` are omitted.